NathanNull/OmniDice/README.md

+# OmniDice
-# OmniDice: Dice Probability Calculator, Supercharged
+## Dice Probability Calculator, Supercharged

 OmniDice is a scripting language conceptually based on [AnyDice](https://anydice.com), with expanded syntax based on a simplified version of Rust.
 It was created as a tool for performing more complex computations than AnyDice is capable of handling, in a way that is more legible to those who can understand other commonly used programming languages.